House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (Lawn Starter)

-The yard and garden are potentially dangerous places.
-As well as the lawnmower, other appliances that can cause injury include blowers, trimmers, chainsaws, pruners, and even power washers.
-While this other equipment was responsible for 73% of all injuries caused by all equipment, 11% of lawnmower injuries require hospital treatment, compared to only 7.3% of injuries caused by other garden equipment.
+The yard and garden can be dangerous places.
+As well as the lawnmower, other appliances that can cause injury include blowers, trimmers, chainsaws, pruners, and power washers.
+While the other equipment was responsible for 73% of all injuries caused by all equipment, 11% of lawnmower injuries require hospital treatment, compared to only 7.3% of injuries caused by other garden equipment.

 cropped black and blue lawn mower on grass